nbalasundara/CityWeather/README.md

 Perhaps if the weather is automatically fetched, maybe latitude and longitude should not be persisted so the weather is always fetched from the server for the current location.
-However this is not the case currently.
+However this is not the at present(weather is fetched for the saved location).
 If such a change is required, it can be met with easy code change.

 The MVVM-C model is adapted for SwiftUI to the maximum extent possible without